 This course offers parallel histories of illustration and graphic design while emphasizing the evolution of technology, form, and style.
 Important designers, design philosophies, pictorial and typographic trends are considered and presented through a wide range of real examples produced in a variety of contexts.
 Students investigate the ways in which communication practitioners of the past and present respond to problems of design and relate to the professional marketplace.
 Students create valuable personal resources by keeping in-class visual journals that document, with text and images, examples cited throughout the course.
-Prerequisites: Art History III

-Moving Pictures AS224 While everyone has the experiential knowledge of the language of film, filmmakers are expected to know film's grammar and syntax.
+Moving Pictures AS224

+While everyone has the experiential knowledge of the language of film, filmmakers are expected to know film's grammar and syntax.
 This course is designed to give students an understanding of the aesthetics of narrative filmmaking, and an introduction to the major theoretical and critical issues of the medium, and an awareness of the cultural contexts in which films have been made and seen.
 Because of the silent film's close connection to the characteristics of animation, the first half of the semester is focused on films made before 1930.
 The second half of the semester will focus on modern films.
-Prerequisites: Art History III

-Creative Writing AS226

-This is an intensive course designed for students interested in learning the elements of effective writing in a variety of genres and producing successful written pieces of their own.
-It introduces students to the active and collaborative aspects of the workshop writing process and provides them with multiple opportunities to practice essential techniques, including reading as a writer and critiauing other writers' work.
+Creative Writing AS226 This is an intensive course designed for students interested in learning the elements of effective writing in a variety of genres and producing successful written pieces of their own.
+It introduces students to the active and collaborative aspects of the workshop writing process and provides them with multiple opportunities to practice essential techniques, including reading as a writer and critiquing other writers' work.
 Students produce a portfolio of their original work and deliver a formal presentation in class at the end of the term.
-Prereauisite: Writing about Modern Literature themes and characteristics of literature created especially for children.
-Discussions focus on the various ways children's literature has changed over time and the socio-cultural factors reflected in works created in diverse places.
-Coursework includes critiquing narrative and illustrative elements of selected children's literature and offers students several opportunities to write and illustrate original works of their own.
-Prerequisite: Writing about Modern Literature

-Introduction to Children's Literature AS236 This course explores the
+Introduction to Children's Literature AS236